enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 class that makes use them.

-For each operation class (other than ``EnzoEquationOfState``), the expected integrable or reconstructable quantities are specified at construction.
-The names of all reconstructable quantites that get registered in the construction of ``EnzoRiemann`` must share a name with the registered quantities in ``FIELD_TABLE``.
-All registered integrable quantity names in the construction of ``EnzoRiemann`` or ``EnzoIntegrableUpdate`` must be specified in ``FIELD_TABLE`` as a quantity that is actively advected in some context.
+For each operation class (other than ``EnzoEquationOfState``), the expected integrable or reconstructable quantities are *registered* at construction.

+  * The names of all reconstructable quantites that get registered in the construction of ``EnzoRiemann`` must share a name with the registered quantities in ``FIELD_TABLE``.

+  * All registered integrable quantity names in the construction of ``EnzoRiemann`` or ``EnzoIntegrableUpdate`` must be specified in ``FIELD_TABLE`` as quantities that are actively advected in some contexts.

 The expected groups of passively advected scalars are also specified at construction.
 Known groups names of passive scalars can be retrieved from the ``EnzoCenteredFieldRegistry`` class.
 For more information about ``EnzoCenteredFieldRegistry`` and ``FIELD_TABLE`` see